-Each school has an on- site finance member of staff and takes advantage of its corporate membership position with The Big Life Company.
+Each school has an on- site schools business manager and takes advantage of its corporate membership position with The Big Life Company.
 The schools have a service level agreement with Big Life Company to provide financial expertise, establish procedures and ensure robust internal control.
-The services provided by Big Life Company are at cost and it is viewed that this remains the most cost effective way to manage the finances of the academy.
+The services provided by Big Life Company are at cost and it is viewed by the Trust as most cost effective way to manage the finances of the academy.
+Whilst we are in on-going discussions with the ESFA to achieve full compliance of the arrangement it should be noted that ESFA's Schools Resource Management Advisors report (July 2020) concluded that 'Big Life centralised services were offering good and robust value for money'

 Individual budget holders are held accountable for the use of their budgets, and are helped by experienced accountants in sourcing best value.